 Doubt is carried by three strong performances and sold by one brief supporting role.
 Meryl Streep's sterling turn as Sister Aloysius is immaculately merciless as she steers the plot vehicle through the levels of suspicion, accusation, and doubt.
-From the first moment that Aloysius turns her face towards the camera to reprimand a boy for sleeping in church, the hardness in her voice and eyes pierce straight through the screen, setting the tone of her unshakeable hostile piety.
+From the first moment that Aloysius turns her face towards the camera to reprimand a boy for sleeping in church, the hardness in her voice and eyes pierce straight through the screen, setting the tone of her unshakably hostile piety.
 She stands in stark contrast to the naïve warm and fuzzy young Sister James (excellently played by Amy Adams), who bubbles over with love for students and history.
-While Aloysius refuses to believe anything, Sister James seems ready to believe anything, completely scandalized by the idea that even a thirteen year old boy might lie to get out of class.
+While Aloysius refuses to believe anything but her own suppositions, Sister James seems ready to believe anything, completely scandalized by the idea that even a thirteen year old boy might lie to get out of class.
 As the conflict unfolds, Aloysius loses none of her edge, but Sister James gradually finds herself less cheery as she begins to feel the full weight of the trouble she has been part of.

 Audiences expect flawless portrayals from Meryl Streep, but it takes a very strong male lead to hold his own against the iconic actress, and Philip Seymour Hoffman does this masterfully.
 His part is the most difficult of the characters because his purposes and motivations remain undefined throughout the entire movie.
 Even as the credits roll it is uncertain if Father Flynn is truly guilty or not.
 The movie does not seek to answer this question, so Hoffman must portray Father Flynn in such a way that either option could be true; Hoffman does this with absolutely stunning skill.
 He shows himself a likable priest with a sense of humor and a progressive proclivity, with just enough mystery to his character to be suspicious.
 He is the absolute opposite of Sister Aloysius, and their scenes together are easily the most intense as their stark differences battle ferociously.
-One particular scene involving the two characters talking privately soars as the old nun screams her determination to do what is necessary to condemn the priest, even if it breaks her vows.
+One particular scene involving the two characters talking privately, soars as the old nun screams her determination to do what is necessary to condemn the priest, even if it breaks her vows.

 The genius of Doubt is in the writing.
 Very few movies could take a seemingly drab plot and using only dialogue, keep the viewers on the edges of their seats.
 While the movie deals with the possibility of an inappropriate relationship between a priest and a young male student, the subject matter is handled with such decorum and discretion that the implications would be entirely lost on younger innocent viewers.
 Throughout the movie, even as Aloysius hurls ugly accusations at Father Flynn, the expository language is never more explicit than merely "inappropriate relationship."
 The audience will never hear the words pedophile, molester, sexual abuse, or homosexual, even though these things are all dealt with as part of the central conflict of the movie.